 I grew up in the Teifi valley and much of my family still lives there.
-It’s a beautiful area with a fascinating history but the most compelling reason – the reason that there’s a series in the first place – is because I wanted to write about the Rebecca Riots.
-My first novel, Testament (see the tab above) was set in the fourtneenth century and I had already written another set in the same century (The Black and the White, as yet unpublished) when the idea for None So Blind – the first in the Teifi Valley Coroner series – came to me and refused to leave.
-I thought that, once I’d written it, I’d go humming and skipping back to the late medieval period but I fell in love with Harry and John and couldn’t stop writing about them.
+It’s a beautiful area with a fascinating history but the most compelling reason – the reason that there’s a series in the first place – is because I wanted to write about the Rebecca Riots which form the backdrop to the first in the series, None So Blind.

 Why the 1850s?

-The Rebecca Riots happened between 1839 and 1843 so I had no choice about the timeframe for None So Blind.
-But, apart from falling in love with the characters in that first book, I also realised what a fascinating time the mid-nineteenth century was for crime fans.
+The Rebecca Riots happened between 1839 and 1843 so I had no choice about the timeframe for None So Blind, part of which takes place in 1843.
+But the mid-nineteenth century is a fascinating time for crime fans.
+Why?
 Because it was incredibly easy to murder somebody and not be found out.
 Click on the Getting Away with Murder tab above to find out more.

 Why write about a coroner and not a policeman?